 While some companies may have very sophisticated analytics tracking guidelines in place, others simply aren’t there yet.
 With a baseline understanding of specific PR metric measurement and tracking, your public relations team can add value and positive impact to your brand by providing guidance to your team.

-Specific goals like downloading a whitepaper, distributing content, requesting a product demo or visiting a product page should be accounted for, along with the corresponding monetary value of someone completing those actions.
+Specific goals for strong PR results like downloading a whitepaper, distributing content, requesting a product demo or visiting a product page should be accounted for, along with the corresponding monetary value of someone completing those actions.
 This not only provides a qualitative metric of opportunity for the marketing plan, but, with a direct conversion from a news article or public relations campaign, the PR team can also assign a specific monetary amount to a piece of media coverage — thus proving the ROI of a PR program.